thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 ## Changelog

+### 0.6
+- Fixed inability to call rebel airstrike when commander is not a host
+- Attempt to mitigate vehicle placement issue on Vehicle Market (use SHIFT key for accurate vehicle placement that ignores terrain gradient and some obstacles)
+- Localized surrender context menu actions and surrender unit outcomes
+- "Grab From Faction Pool" action money amount increased from 100 to 1000
+- Releasing POWs gives small amount of money to releasing player from this moment (paycheck depends on current aggro level, applies to occupant POWs only, starts from war level 4)
+- 3D icons with rank, role and nickname above friendly players (optional, mission parameter)
+- 3D icons above uncoscious players (optional, mission parameter)
+- Ability to buy AT Offroad (Military Vehicle submenu on vehicle crate on base)
+- When in engagements, AI squads without NVGs will launch flares at night from this moment (vanilla, CUP and RHS flares supported)
+- Loot truck gives money to everyone, not only players in proximity from now
+- Gather Loot systemChat messages will be transmitted only to players in proximity, not everyone (as it was before)
+- Sum Similar Weapons To Unlock mission parameter (sums same weapons with different color to unlock them all to use without limit, optional, mission parameter)
+- UI tweaks

 ### 0.4.4
 - Fixed serialization of trader quest completion parameter on dedicated servers and HCs
 - Fixed incorrect trader creation function call on dedicated servers and HCs